 While each type of Managed Up may have different needs and expectations, they are not expecting their sails to be thrown to the wind.
 Accordingly, an entrepreneur needs to build trust and manage that relationship just as much as any other seminal relationship.
 In large enterprises, this is done through entire departments or shops focused on investor relations.
 For the entrepreneurial organization, this is done by Managing Up.

 The Managed Up typically know they are investing in management’s ability to execute to assure an ROI, not on the schmooze.
 Many of the most successful entrepreneurs are charismatic, inquisitive, but also very much emphasize communication on the importance of the brand or the business as opposed to themselves.
 Generally, no one (including even attorneys) like dealing with arrogance, especially with someone they just wrote a check to.

 B) Be Deliberate, Build a Relationship and Communicate

 There is more to do than hours in the day.
 Most of the Managed Up know that and are not looking for face time (and it is generally a bad idea to work with those who have unreasonable needs).
 However, it is very reasonable for the Managed Up to expect updates on the business plan, the current financials, and any changes of vision without even inquiring.
 It is much easier when you have spent deliberate time building the relationship but if you don’t know them or cannot, make reporting part of your schedule.

 C) Stop Being the Salesperson

-The Managed Up have already invested and the investor sales gig is over.
-Again, either the company is going to perform to their expectations, or it will not.
+The Managed Up has already invested and the investor sales gig is over.
+Again, either the company is going to perform to its expectations, or it will not.
 So, the dynamic of the relationship should be focused on managing that expectation honestly, not blowing smoke up the Managed Up’s keester.

 D) Avoid Vulnerability